-When they tapped Anthony Wilder Design/Build to renovate their Bethesda house, the owners requested that their unfinished attic be transformed into an inviting media room.
+When they tapped Anthony Wilder Design/Build to renovate their Bethesda house, the owners requested that their unfinished attic is transformed into an inviting media room.
 Working within the existing pitched roof, the designers conceived a home theater that is stylish and sophisticated yet kid-friendly.

 Since the original attic was only accessible via a trap door in the ceiling, “the first thing we had to do was figure out how to get up there,” says architect George Bott.
 They solved the dilemma by removing a linen closet on the floor below and creating a new stairway between two children’s rooms.